 The practice had implemented systems to assess, monitor and manage risks to patient and staff safety.
 This included sharps safety, sepsis awareness and lone working.
+The practice demonstrated a reduction in sharps injuries following the introduction of safer systems.

 Emergency equipment and medicines were available and checked in accordance with national guidance.